apache/apex-core/README.md

 [Malhar](https://github.com/apache/incubator-apex-malhar) is a library of application building blocks and examples that will help you build out your first Apex application quickly.

+Documentation build and hosting process is explained in [docs/README.md].

 ##Contributing

 This project welcomes new contributors.
 If you would like to help by adding new features, enhancements or fixing bugs, check out the [contributing guidelines](http://apex.incubator.apache.org/contributing.html).